scottsanett/M5510-4K-High-Sierra-Installation/README.md

 The BIOS version for my laptop is 1.3.0 (updated on Aug 28 on Dell's website), thus OsxAptioFix**2**Drv-64.efi and sliding value calculations are needed to boot into the installer and the OS.

 You may refer to darkhandz's Chinese tutorial for sliding value calculations.
-I use `slider=168` for High Sierra and `slider=146` for Sierra, the latter of which being manually calculated.
+I use `slider=168` for High Sierra and `slider=146` for Sierra, the latter of which had to be manually calculated as 168 didn't work.

 ## The current status: